Don't Ban Equality

 - 65% of college-educated workers say that they would be discouraged from taking a job in a state where politicians are trying to restrict access to reproductive care.

-- Economic losses from existing reproductive care restrictions, including labor force impact and earnings, already cost state economies an estimated $105 billion annually.
+- Economic losses from increased reproductive care restrictions, including labor force impact and earnings, cost the economy an estimated $172 billion annually (up from $146 billion)

 - Women who don’t have access to abortion care are three times more likely to leave the workforce and four times more likely to live in poverty.
 (Key data here and here.)